Discover the Magic of

 - 3 min read

-Many children’s books focus on sitting still, turning pages, and absorbing information in one fixed way.
-That works well for some children, but not for all.
+Many children's books require kids to sit still, turn pages, and absorb information in a fixed manner.
+This approach works for some children, but not for all.

 Sense Able Stories were developed to: